 Practical Scenario: At the early stage, the organisation committed to inclusion by revising recruitment policies, removing biased screening tools, and training hiring managers.
 Structural barriers were eliminated before expecting behavioural change.

-One thing that every individual realise a any where is success and nothing feels more motivating than that.
+One thing that every individual realises is that anywhere is success, and nothing feels more motivating than that.
 In organisations, you can do this by giving your team the feel of victory early in the change process.
 For this, create short targets that are achievable and appreciate the team when you finally make that happen.

 Practical Scenario: A logistics firm piloted a new system in one region first, achieving a 15 per cent error reduction within three months.
 Publicising these results increased organisation-wide buy-in.